Поиск по творчеству и критике

 Входимость: 72. Размер: 24кб.

-Часть текста: life there among them.
+Часть текста: The Idiot (English. Идиот).
+Part I. Chapter VI Chapter VI "Here you all are," began the prince, "settling yourselves down to listen to me with so much curiosity, that if I do not satisfy you you will probably be angry with me.
+No, no!
+I'm only joking!" he added, hastily, with a smile.
+"Well, then--they were all children there, and I was always among children and only with children.
+They were the children of the village in which I lived, and they went to the school there--all of them.
+I did not teach them, oh no; there was a master for that, one Jules Thibaut.
+I may have taught them some things, but I was among them just as an outsider, and I passed all four years of my life there among them.
 I wished for nothing better; I used to tell them everything and hid nothing from them.
 Their fathers and relations were very angry with me, because the children could do nothing without me at last, and used to throng after me at all times.
 The schoolmaster was my greatest enemy in the end!
 I had many enemies, and all because of the children.
 Even Schneider reproached me.
 What were they afraid of?
 One can tell a child everything, anything.
 I have often been struck by the fact that parents know their children so little.
 They should not conceal so much from them.
 How well even little children understand that their parents conceal things from them, because they consider them too young to understand!
 Children are capable of giving advice in the most important matters.
-How can one deceive these dear little birds, when they look at one so sweetly and confidingly?
-I call them birds because there is nothing in the world better than birds!
-"However, most of the people were angry with me about one and the same thing; but Thibaut simply was jealous of me.
-At first he had wagged his head and wondered how it was that the children understood what I told them so well, and could not learn from him; and he laughed like anything when I replied that neither he nor I could teach them very much, but...
+How can one deceive...

 5. Dostoevsky.
 The Possessed (English. Бесы)